-Are you looking for ways to help your tween with anxiety when they tell you they are worried all the time?
+Are you looking for ways to help your tween or teen with anxiety when they tell you they are worried all the time?
 Do you coddle them or give them tough love?
 Should you seek professional help for your child or just wait for the moment to pass?

 Anxiety and depression among tweens and teens is on the rise in the US.
 Nearly 20% of teens experience depression before they reach adulthood.
 But only 30% of kids with a diagnosable condition actually receive treatment.